Systolic volume of homology classes

 In section \ref{sec:nilp}, we explore the case of nilmanifolds, and more specifically the case of the Heisenberg group of dimension $3$.
 We obtain a new illustration of the possible behaviour of the systolic volume of cyclic coverings.
 The study of the systolic volume of cyclic coverings in terms of the number of sheets has been suggested in \cite{Gro96}, and the first result in this direction can be found in \cite{BB05}.

 The Heisenberg group $\H$ of dimension $3$ is the group of triangular matrices

-The subset $\H(\Z)$ of $\H$ composed of matrices with integer coefficients ({\it i.e.} matrices for which $x, y, z \in \Z$) is a lattice, and we will denote by $M_{\H} = \H / \H(\Z)$ the corresponding quotient space.
-First of all, we obtain the following explicit upper bound for the systolic volume of multiples of the fundamental class $M_\H$. \begin{theorem} Let $\a = [M_{\H}] \in H_3(\H(\Z), \Z)$ be the fundamental class of $M_\H$.
+The subset $\H(\Z)$ of $\H$ composed of matrices with integer coefficients ({\it i.e.} matrices for which $x, y, z \in \Z$) is a lattice, and we will denote by $M_{\H} = \H / \H(\Z)$ the corresponding nilmanifold.
+First of all, we obtain the following explicit upper bound for the systolic volume of multiples of the fundamental class $M_\H$. \begin{maintheorem}{IV} Let $\a = [M_{\H}] \in H_3(\H(\Z), \Z)$ be the fundamental class of $M_\H$.
 Then

-for any integer $k\geq 1$. \end{theorem} The constant appearing here is the one involved in the resolution of the classical Waring problem (see \cite{BDD86}): any integer number decomposes into a sum of at most $19$ fourth powers.
+for any integer $k\geq 1$. \end{maintheorem} The constant appearing here is the one involved in the resolution of the classical Waring problem (see \cite{BDD86}): any integer number decomposes into a sum of at most $19$ fourth powers.
 The idea of using the solution of the Waring problem in order to bound from above the function $\Sys(G, k\a)$ when $(G,\a)=(\H(\Z),[M_{\H}])$ carries over to any pair $(G,\a)$ where $G$ is a nilpotent graded group without torsion and $\a$ denotes the fundamental class of the corresponding nilmanifold, see Theorem \ref{th:nil}.